roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 Subscribe to Folders
 --------------------

-In the folders list, the right column indicates whether a folder is subscribed and by clicking the checkbox, the subscription for that folder can be changed.
+In the folder list, the right column indicates whether a folder is subscribed and by clicking the checkbox, the subscription for that folder can be changed.

 Subscribed folders appear in the :ref:`email view <mail-folders>` whereas unsubscribed ones are hidden and only